AP source: Cavs to sit Andre Drummond while pursuing trade - WTMJ

 AP Sports Writer

+CLEVELAND (AP) — Andre Drummond wasn’t part of the Cavaliers’ future plans.
+He’s not part of current ones, either.

-CLEVELAND (AP) — The Cleveland Cavaliers will make center Andre Drummond inactive for upcoming games as they pursue a trade for him, a person familiar with the team’s plans told The Associated Press on Monday.
+The two-time All-Star center will be inactive for upcoming games as the Cavs, who are struggling badly after a solid start, pursue a trade for him, a person familiar with the team’s intentions told The Associated Press on Monday.

-Drummond did not dress for Sunday night’s game against the Los Angeles Clippers and will continue to stay on the sideline, said the person, who spoke on condition of anonymity because the Cavs have not publicly comment on Drummond’s situation.
+Drummond sat out Sunday night’s game — the team called it “rest” — against the Los Angeles Clippers and will continue to stay on the sideline, said the person, who spoke on condition of anonymity because the Cavs have not publicly commented on Drummond’s situation.

 There is “nothing imminent” on the trade front, the person added.
-The Cavs said Sunday Drummond wasn’t playing for “rest.”
-The trading deadline is March 25.
+The deadline is March 25.

 ESPN.com was first to report Drummond’s status.

+Cleveland was beaten 128-111 by the Clippers, who rested stars Kawhi Leonard and Paul George.

-Drummond played only 17 minutes on Friday in Portland, scoring eight points.
-In Cleveland’s previous loss at Denver, he scored just four in 16 minutes.
+Although he’s known his days with Cleveland were likely numbered, Drummond has continued to encourage his teammates.
+But after he played only 17 minutes on Friday in Portland and 16 in a previous loss at Denver, it became clear the Cavs were moving forward with giving Allen the majority of playing time.

-The 27-year-old Drummond came to the Cavs last year in a trade from the Pistons, who were eager to unload the 7-footer and his massive contract to speed their rebuild.
-Drummond is making $28.7 this season after exercising his option in the offseason to stay with Cleveland.
+Drummond is only 27 and could be an enticing player for any team looking for a big man.
+He came to Cleveland last season from the Pistons, who were eager to unload the 7-footer and his massive contract to speed their rebuild.

 Drummond is averaging 17.5 points and 13.5 rebounds in 25 starts.